wowlocal/markdown-doc/README.md

 ### Architecture
 Core approach for skeleton architecture is [VIPER](https://github.com/strongself/The-Book-of-VIPER).
 ### Network communication
 App use web socket for connection and custom data transfer protocol for parsing bytes from socket.
+Socket communicates with services via RxSwift.
 ### Security
 For handshake used RSA cryptography, and AES for session token.
 ### UI
 Layout interface programmatically [Snap Kit](https://github.com/SnapKit/SnapKit) instead using storyboard.
 Tables are made with [SpreadsheetView](https://github.com/kishikawakatsumi/SpreadsheetView).

 ## File structure
 ```
 ├── BusinessLogicLayer